n3xtcoder-ai4impact/bbsr_challenge_team4/README.md

 You can find the running app here: http://127.0.0.1:8000

-The API can be reached at 127.0.0.1:8000/api and has several endpoints:
+The API can be reached at `127.0.0.1:8000/api` and has several endpoints:
-- /materials/{uuid} let's you query specific material UUIDs and returns a matching generic material UUID
+- `/materials/{uuid}` let's you query specific material UUIDs and returns a matching generic material UUID
-- /update looks for updates of the Ökobaudat dataset
+- `/update` looks for updates of the Ökobaudat dataset
-- /dataset_info returns the used dataset and when it was updated
+- `/dataset_info` returns the used dataset and the time it was last updated
-- API docs are at 127.0.0.1:8000/docs
+- API docs are at `127.0.0.1:8000/docs`